manuelvanrijn/jquery-latestTweet/README.md

 ## Why oh why?

-Of course there're a lot of plugins but I just want a simple clean plugin that just returns me the formated latest tweet.
-Also I've started this project to learn what the best approach will be to create a jQuery plugin.
+Of course there're a lot of plugins but I just want a simple clean plugin that just returns me the formated latest tweet of a user.

 ## Example